Here are some of the questions that I often asked

 Make sure that your item is thoroughly dry before you start.
 Then spray or brush on your chosen preservative.
 Always be aware of potential allergies etc and suitability and it is practical to use newspaper/ floor coverings, work outside and wear practical clothing and gloves.

-- Traditionally a 50:50 boiled Linseed oil /Danish oil with turpentine/ turps substitute is used for wood preservation.
+- Traditionally a 50:50 boiled Linseed oil /Danish oil with turpentine/ turps substitute is used.

-- An alternative option is to use a semi-transparent wood preserver that is described as penetrating, whichever you choose ideally you want to choose a product that can be thinned down or is already a watery consistency.
+- An alternative option is to use a semi-transparent wood preserver that is described as penetrating as it will help to preserve but not seal whichever you choose ideally you want to choose a product that can be thinned down or is already a watery consistency.

-Please note that willow items can be flammable, so it’s best to use led lights to light them.
+Please note that willow items and treatments can be flammable, so it’s best to use led lights to light them.

 After attending your class I’ve been really inspired to have a go at making one on my own, can you give me some tips on the different types of willow and how to prepare it